 I get my small, very light glass of water and the pills.
 I do what I described earlier.
 I listen to her negative comments and keep my mouth shut.
 I hold out the pills one by one.
 After she takes the last one, I say big drink.

-I then bring the ice cream and say those very positive words.
+I then bring out the ice cream and say those very positive words.
 When she finishes the ice cream I ask, how was it?
 Most of the time she says delicious.
 I leveage that up with a nice positive steam of words (consciousness).

-I turn the situation positive.
+I always try to turn every situation positive.

 Here is your goal.
 To establish a pattern, and a pattern of behavior, that is going to be effective and long lasting.